 Another option for making sure your money is available once you cross the border into Canada is to use a Wise borderless account, which allows you to hold and manage money in multiple global currencies at once.
 You can then transfer money to a bank account when you need it, or use a borderless consumer debit card, which are planned to be available for borderless account holders by 2018.

-If you move any newly purchased items across border into Canada, you’ll be required to pay a duty fee or import tax that averages 8.56% of what the item is worth.
+If you move any newly purchased items across border into Canada, much like in the UK, you’ll be required to pay a duty fee or import tax that averages 8.56% of what the item is worth.
 If you’re buying anything new before your move, especially big ticket items like laptops or appliances, try to use them at least once before they reach the border so you can avoid these taxes and fees.

 Furnished rentals aren’t too common in Canada, but they can be found, though usually at a higher cost than unfurnished homes.
 Secondhand and consignment stores are common in cities, however, and can be great places to find furniture without shelling out a lot of cash.